obscrivn/RBootcamp/chapter1.md

 ##### Comments
 R makes use of the `#` sign to add comments.
 The line with `#` at the beginning will not be executed.
 For example, _Calculate 3 + 4_ in the editor on the right is a comment.

 ##### Console
 You can also execute R commands straight in the console.
 You can experiment with code in the console before submiting your assignments.

 *** =instructions
-- In the editor on the right there is already some sample code.
-Can you see which lines are actual R code and which are comments?
+- In the editor on the right you have some sample code.
+Which lines are actual R code and which are comments?
 - Add a line of code that calculates the sum of 6 and 12, and hit the 'Submit Answer' button.

 *** =hint